Human Activity Recognition in an Open World: Experimental Demonstration

 Task performance for Kinetics is often measured using classification accuracy of top-1, top-5, or $1 - \frac{\text{top-1} + \text{top-5}}{2}$.
-Given that our unified labeling is inherently imbalanced, we examine not only accuracy, but also Matthews Correlation Coefficient (MCC) and the normalized mutual information (NMI) normalized by the arithmetic mean of entropies as they are measures that better capture performance.
-They are still affected by class imbalance, but will not have high values for any ill performing cases, such as nearly always predicting the most frequent class.
+Given that our unified labeling is inherently imbalanced, we examine not only top-1 accuracy, but also MCC and the NMI as they are measures that better capture performance.

-As mentioned earlier, three feedback amounts were used in the incremental learning of this demonstration, which were 0\%, 50\%, and 100\% feedback using the ground truth labels.
-100\% human label feedback is the typical supervised incremental learning paradigm where all ground truth labels are given to the predictor after an initial performance assessment at each increment.
-0\% feedback is when no feedback of any form is given to the predictor and its performance is examined based how well it detects novel classes as unknown, and, if the predictor learns unknown classes over time, how its class mappings correlate to the unknown ground truth.
+The predictors require different learning paradigms depending on their feedback budget.
+100\% human label feedback is the typical supervised incremental learning case where all ground truth labels are given to the predictor after an initial performance assessment at each increment.
+0\% feedback is when no feedback of any form is given to the predictor and its performance is examined based how well it detects novel classes as unknown, and, if the predictor learns to recognize unknown classes over time, how its class-cluster mappings correlate to the unknown ground truth.
 The ANN predictor baselines with 0\% feedback do not update under the complete supervised learning paradigm.
 However the GMM FINCH predictors continue to update in a semi-supervised manner without any further feedback labels.
-50\% feedback is the most nuanced as the predictor must perform the subtask of requesting feedback for the increment's sample ordered by some prioritization to better perform the task.
-Given the small spread of raw performance difference between the 100\% and 0\% feedback ANNs (see Figure~\ref{fig:raw}), the performance figures depict only GMM FINCH performing 50\% feedback for the simplicity of demonstration and the visual readability of the figures.
+50\% feedback is the most nuanced as the predictor must prioritize the increment's samples by how informative the predictor believes feedback to be for those samples.
+Given the small spread of raw performance difference between the 100\% and 0\% feedback ANNs (see Figure~\ref{fig:raw}), the performance figures depict only GMM FINCH performing 50\% feedback for the simplicity of demonstration and for the figures' readability.